 Blush—large yellow cherry with pink blush on bottom

-*Pink and purple Bumblebee-large pink or purple cherry tomato with stripes
+Pink and purple Bumblebee-large pink or purple cherry tomato with stripe

 Indigo yellow and red- cherry tomatoes with inky purple on top, yellow or red on bottom